resbaz/Introduction-to-programming-concepts-7Sept2016/12-plyr.md

 > ## Challenge 1 {.challenge}
 >
-> Calculate the average life expectancy per continent.
-Which has the longest?
+> Calculate the average intellect per education level.
+Which has the highest?
-> Which had the shortest?
+> Which had the lowest?
 >

 > ## Challenge 2 {.challenge}
 >
-> Calculate the average life expectancy per continent and year.
+> Calculate the average intellect per mental adjustment value and sex.
 Which had the
-> longest and shortest in 2007?
-Which had the greatest change in between 1952
+> highest and lowest in HIGroup 2?
+Which had the greatest change across between groups?
-> and 2007?
 >

 > ## Advanced Challenge {.challenge}
 >
-> Calculate the difference in mean life expectancy between
+> Calculate the difference in intellect between
-> the years 1952 and 2007 from the output of challenge 2
+> education level 5 and 9 from the output of challenge 2
 > using one of the `plyr` functions.
 >

 > ## Alternate Challenge if class seems lost {.challenge}
 >
-> Without running them, which of the following will calculate the average
+> Without running them, which of the following will calculate the average conscientiousness > per education year:
-> life expectancy per continent:
 >
 > 1.
 >
 > ~~~{.r}
 > ddply(
->   .data = gapminder,
+>   .data = healthData,
->   .variables = gapminder$continent,
+>   .variables = healthData$education,
 >   .fun = function(dataGroup) {
->      mean(dataGroup$lifeExp)
+>      mean(dataGroup$conscientiousness)
 >   }
 > )
 > ~~~